dd32/td-gh-ex/README.txt

 License : URIhttp://www.gnu.org/licenses/gpl-2.0.html
 Description : Artikler theme create and design by JAThemes Team.
 Features include color customizations options, custom headers,custom background, multiple widget areas, an optional icon navigation menu.
 This theme is perfect for article sites.More detail for this theme visit http://www.jathemes.com/.
 Copyright © All Rights Reserved.
-Note : Html, Css, php and js are used in theme.
+Artikler is distributed under the terms of the GNU GPL Note : Html, Css, php and js are used in theme.

 Font: